 Wrongful death can result from any number of causes, including automobile accidents, medical malpractice, dangerous prescription drugs, defective medical devices, aviation accidents, and failure to respond to an emergency.
-If you have lost a loved one in a case of wrongful death, our wrongful death attorneys in Los Angeles at Heimberg Barr LLP will stand by your side to pursue compensation and justice for your loved one.
+If you have lost a loved one in a case of wrongful death, our attorneys at Heimberg Barr LLP will stand by your side to pursue compensation and justice for your loved one.

 What Distinguishes Us From Other Firms That Handle Personal Injury Cases?

 Senior Partner Steven Heimberg is both a Doctor and a Lawyer.
 This provides numerous advantages, including:

 - Enhanced ability to retain and to prepare medical experts;

 - Superior ability to respond (particularly in trial) to unusual or doubtful positions taken by opposing medical experts.